openvinotoolkit/openvino/docs/ops/arithmetic/Negative_1.md

 **Category**: Arithmetic unary operation

-**Short description**: *Negative* performs element-wise negative operation with given tensor.
+**Short description**: *Negative* performs element-wise negative operation on a given input tensor.

-**Detailed description**: For each element from the input tensor calculates corresponding element in the output tensor with the following formula:
+**Detailed description**

+*Negative* performs element-wise negative operation on a given input tensor, based on the following mathematical formula:

 \f[
 a_{i} = -a_{i}
 \f]

-**Attributes**:

-    No attributes available.
+**Attributes**: *Negative* operation has no attributes.

 **Inputs**